This is a list of what are the best Lord of the Rings board games available in 2023.

 Players then take turns to move their characters (taking into account their special abilities) and combat is resolved when they clash.
 Extra combat cards are then played by players – they are either text cards or strength cards.
 The text is resolved first.
 If that doesn’t give the winner, then the strengths of characters and strength cards are compared.
 The weaker character is removed from the game (if there’s a tie, both die).

 The game is played until the victory conditions are met:

 - Fellowship wins if Frodo moves into Mordor (even if Sauron’s characters are still there).

 - Sauron wins if he gets three of his characters into the Shire or kills Frodo.
 (In some scenarios Sam can take over the Ring.)

 Confrontation is a game that revolves heavily around its characters and their abilities (their abilities are relevant – i.e. Boromir sacrifices himself).
-Each of them is unique and it takes some time to understand how they work with each other and how best to implement them to your strategy.
+Each of them is unique and it takes some time to understand how they work with each other and how best to implement them into your strategy.
 Each side has its own strengths and weaknesses and requires a different approach.

 This is further complicated by the fact, that you don’t know who exactly you’re facing.
 In early turns you’ll probe the enemy, trying to get a feel of how he set up his army and where certain characters are.
-This inherently brings a factor of luck to the game – sometimes you’ll stumble upon characters you didn’t want.

 When you’re familiar with the basics, you can play the Variant game.
 Just turn over character cards to use their alternate abilities.
 If even that is not enough, you can use mixed skills (standard + variant), so there’s no fear of running out of options.